gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   the condition being checked is true, which can result in erroneous execution if that assumption is wrong.

-  The checks subject to suppression include all the checks defined by the Ada standard, the additional implementation defined checks `Alignment_Check`,
-  `Duplicated_Tag_Check`, `Predicate_Check`, and
-  `Validity_Check`, as well as any checks introduced using `pragma Check_Name`.
+  The checks subject to suppression include all the checks defined by the Ada standard, the additional implementation defined checks `Alignment_Check`, `Duplicated_Tag_Check`, `Predicate_Check`, Container_Checks, Tampering_Check, and `Validity_Check`, as well as any checks introduced using `pragma Check_Name`.
 Note that `Atomic_Synchronization` is not automatically suppressed by use of this option.

   If the code depends on certain checks being active, you can use pragma `Unsuppress` either as a configuration pragma or as